fogus/spiel/pyramidenspiel/initiative/README.markdown

 ![calling](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/call-color-play-final.png)

-In the figure above, Alison started with a small blue and chose to call its color, forcing Kristin to follow with her only blue.
+In the figure above, Alison started with a small blue and chose to call its color, forcing Kristin to parry with her only blue.
 The rest of the round played out using both sacrifices and piece attacks.

 Every called color made in a round (by both players) causes the total score to be doubled.
 For example, if both players sacrifice once each then the final score for the winning player is doubled and then doubled again.